modelica/newsletter/_2023-MC/SystemModeler.md

 author: "Ankit Naik [Wolfram](https://wolfram.com/system-modeler/)"
 category: "vendor"
 ---
-*Do visit our booth at the Modelica conference to get a sneak peek of the upcoming version!*
+*Visit our booth and vendor session at the Modelica conference to get a peak preview of System Modeler 14*

 ![Alt text](SystemModeler14.png 'System Modeler 14')